Unboxed-Software/solana-course/content/non-transferable-token.md

  - Token Extension Program allows creating immutably owned tokens which cannot be transferred.

 # Overview
 In the Token program, it was impossible to create an exclusively owned mint.
-The Token Extension Program program has `NonTransferable` extension which can be used to create non transferable mint.
+The Token Extension Program has `NonTransferable` extension which can be used to create non transferable mint.
 The tokens created using this extension cannot be moved to any other entity.
 This extension is perfect for use cases such as awarding achievements that can only belong to one person or account.

 Initializing non transferable mint involves three instruction: